 - Controls – Enable or disable ‘OK Google’ and ‘Wrist Gestures’ from this section.

-The combination of these controls allows you to customize the settings based on how you use your Gen 5.
+Combining these controls allows you to customize the settings based on how you use your Gen 5 or 6.

-For someone who uses most functions out of their phone may choose to disable Wi-Fi in order to preserve battery.
+Someone who uses most functions out of their phone may choose to disable Wi-Fi to preserve battery.

-In the next section, we look at some of the most common settings that you can use to help improve your Gen 5’s battery performance.
+In the next section, we look at some of the most common settings that you can use to help improve your Gen 5’s and 6’s battery performance.

-Best Tips to improve Battery performance on the Fossil Gen 5
+Best tips to improve battery performance on the Fossil Gen 5 and 6

-Since Fossil Gen 5 has been around for some time, users have been able to understand some of the practices that work best for overall battery performance.
+Since Fossil smartwatches have been around for some time, users have understood some of the practices that work best for overall battery performance.
 Here are some of the popular ones that you can choose from:

 - Tilt-To-Wake – Many users choose to keep the Tap-to-wake feature ON and disable the Tilt-to-wake feature.
 This prevents the watch from consuming power during wrist movements.
-Tap-to-wake is a nice function but you can still achieve the same function by touching any of the Gen 5 buttons and save power.
-Most users find that the combination of Always On Display + tap to wake is way better than no AOD + tilt to wake when it comes to saving battery.
+Tap-to-wake is a nice function, but you can still achieve the same function by touching any buttons and saving energy.
+Most users find that the combination of Always On Display + tap to wake is way better than no AOD + tilt to wake when saving battery.

-- Bluetooth / Wi-Fi – Many users choose to keep the Bluetooth ON while disabling the Wi-Fi on their Gen 5, since major functions requiring Wi-Fi access are pretty much handled on the paired phone.
-Wi-Fi on the watch can be helpful by improving the response time if you use apps such as Maps, Spotify, Play etc. but all of these work over Bluetooth.
-If you wear your Gen 5 for sleep monitoring at night, you can disable the Bluetooth by setting up a time window for the active Bluetooth connection.
+- Bluetooth / Wi-Fi – Many users choose to keep the Bluetooth ON while disabling the Wi-Fi on their watch since major functions requiring Wi-Fi access are pretty much handled on the paired phone.
+Wi-Fi on the watch can be helpful by improving the response time if you use apps such as Maps, Spotify, Play, etc. but all of these work over Bluetooth.
+If you wear your Fossil watch for sleep monitoring at night, you can disable the Bluetooth by setting up a time window for the active Bluetooth connection.

-- Enable ‘Cloud sync’ feature using the wearOS app.
-This will allow the smartwatch and your phone to be synced without your smartwatch requiring consistent wi-fi access.
+- Enable the ‘Cloud sync’ feature using the wearOS app.
+This allows the smartwatch and your phone to be synced without your smartwatch requiring consistent wi-fi access.